-Outside of work I am an artist working in metal, leather, and textiles.
-In addition to my artistic pursuits, I am involved with historical reenactment of the period 1580-1610.
-As an adjunct to that, I am a student of costume construction techniques of the sixteenth century.
+Prior to coming to the Arnold Arboretum, I was employed for many years as a librarian in the insurance industry, first on the property/casualty side and later in the life/health and financial services realm.
+Outside of work, I am an artist working in metal, wood, leather, and textiles.
+In addition to my artistic pursuits, I am involved with living history interpretation of the period 1580-1650.
+As an adjunct to that, I am a student of costume construction techniques of the sixteenth and seventeenth centuries.